 Go for the High Yield Savings Account Instead

 I know money market accounts are primarily used to safely park money because they never “break-the-buck,” but the fact that the expense ratio is greater than the yield (return) distorts this hypothesis.
 It would actually be much more cost effective to park my money in a higher yield savings account that have no expense or account fees.
-For example, Capital One’s 360 savings account currently has a 0.75% APY (annual percentage yield) that is essentially 75 times what you can get with a money market fund.
+For example, the best high yield savings account currently has a 0.75% APY (annual percentage yield) that is essentially 75 times what you can get with a money market fund.
 And thanks to the FDIC insurance on these accounts the money is as safe or even more so than it is with a money market account.